8 Things to Do in Wyoming for First-Time Visitors

 ☂️ Top tours and experiences in Wyoming

-Bathe in a Natural Hot Spring
+Bathe in a Natural Hot Spring in Thermopolis

-In the state park, you can ride bikes alongside a buffalo herd, take a dip in the hot springs bathhouse for free, and walk along the boardwalks and bridge that take you through the different hot springs in the state park.
+In the state park, you can ride bikes alongside a buffalo herd, take a dip in the hot springs bathhouse for free, and walk along the boardwalks and bridges that take you through the different hot springs in the park.
 The best part of visiting these hot springs in Thermopolis is that there's so much to do in the town.

 Ride a horse through the lush fields of Wyoming and see picturesque landscapes

-Experience Horseback Riding
+Experience Horseback Riding in Jackson

 Watch a Rodeo in Cheyenne